Endava-Sofia/fe-code-guidelines/guidelines/react.md

 ### Pass all hook dependencies

 Passing all dependencies to hooks like `useEffect`, `useMemo` and others, is crucial for ensuring that the hook correctly reflects the state and props it depends on, preventing bugs related to stale closures.
-It guarantees that the effect runs exactly when it should—after any of its dependencies change—aligning the component's behavior with React's design principles for hooks and state management.
+It guarantees that the effect runs exactly when it should - after any of its dependencies change - aligning the component's behavior with React's design principles for hooks and state management.

 ```jsx
 // ❌ the useEffect has a missing dependency, which could lead to bugs